WorldVistA/patch-module/doc/linux_config.md

 | forum | (redacted), citizen |
 | admin | (redacted) |

+## GT.M Installation (Step #5)
+Download the latest version of GT.M from <http://sourceforge.net/projects/fis-gtm/>.

+As root, install by untarring and then running ./configure.
+As this is interactive, here's a transcript:

+    Script started on Tue 31 Dec 2013 12:07:36 PM PST [root@forum fis-gtm]# mkdir x
+    [root@forum fis-gtm]# cd x
+    [root@forum x]# tar xfz ../Archive/gtm_V61000_linux_x8664_pro.tar.gz
+    [root@forum x]# ./configure
+                         GT.M Configuration Script
+    Copyright 2009, 2013 Fidelity Information Services, Inc. Use of this software is restricted by the provisions of your license agreement.

+    What user account should own the files? (bin)
+    What group should own the files? (bin) gtm
+    Should execution of GT.M be restricted to this group? (y or n) y In what directory should GT.M be installed? /opt/fis-gtm/6.1-000/

+    Directory /opt/fis-gtm/6.1-000/ does not exist.
+Do you wish to create it as part of this installation? (y or n) y

+    Installing GT.M....

+    Should UTF-8 support be installed? (y or n) n

+    All of the GT.M MUMPS routines are distributed with uppercase names.
+    You can create lowercase copies of these routines if you wish, but to avoid problems with compatibility in the future, consider keeping only the uppercase versions of the files.

+    Do you want uppercase and lowercase versions of the MUMPS routines? (y or n)n

+    Compiling all of the MUMPS routines.
+This may take a moment.

+    Object files of M routines placed in shared library /opt/fis-gtm/6.1-000//libgtmutil.so Keep original .o object files (y or n)? n

+    Removing world permissions from gtmsecshr wrapper since group restricted to "gtm"

+    Installation completed.
+Would you like all the temporary files removed from this directory? (y or n) y [root@forum x]# exit
+    exit

+    Script done on Tue 31 Dec 2013 12:08:21 PM PST

-## VISTA Repository (Step #5)
+## VISTA Repository (Step #6)

 The 'osehra' user holds a local copy of the OSEHRA VISTA, from which the Forum instance is populated.
-The repositories holding OSEHRA VISTA are cloned as follows:
+The repositories holding OSEHRA VISTA are cloned as follows.

+    $ su - osehra
     $ git clone https://github.com/OSEHRA/VistA
     $ git clone https://github.com/OSEHRA/VistA-M